mlrun/mlrun/docs/install/kubernetes.md

 ```

 ## Configuring Online Feature Store
-MLRun Community Edition now supports online feature store.
-To enable it, you need to first deploy a REDIS service which should be accessible to your MLRun CE cluster.
+The MLRun Community Edition now supportsthe  online feature store.
+To enable it, you need to first deploy a REDIS service that is accessible to your MLRun CE cluster.
-To deploy a REDIS service please refer to the following [link](https://redis.io/docs/getting-started/).
+To deploy a REDIS service, refer to the following [link](https://redis.io/docs/getting-started/).

-Once you have a REDIS service deployed, you can configure MLRun CE to use it by adding the following helm value configuration to your helm install command:
+When you have a REDIS service deployed, you can configure MLRun CE to use it by adding the following helm value configuration to your helm install command:
 ```bash
 --set mlrun.api.extraEnvKeyValue.MLRUN_REDIS__URL=<redis-address>
 ```